haimgoldfisher/flask-docker-aws/readme.md

 When the Flask application runs on an EC2 instance with the necessary IAM role, it can successfully retrieve and display the images from the S3 bucket.
 However, if the instance does not have the required permissions or if the IAM role is not properly configured, the application will encounter errors when attempting to access the S3 bucket.

-### Auto Scaling Group & Network Load Balancer
+### Auto Scaling Group & Load Balancer

-To ensure high availability and scalability of the Flask application, an Auto Scaling Group (ASG) and a Network Load Balancer (NLB) were set up:
+To ensure high availability and scalability of the Flask application, an Auto Scaling Group (ASG) and a Load Balancer were set up:

 1. **Launch Template Creation:**
    - Created a launch template based on `t2.micro` instance with Ubuntu.